When We Fight, We Fight To Win

 In 2012, Joe was presented with the "Champion of Justice" award by Public Justice, a national public interest law firm that, with dedicated plaintiffs' attorneys, fights injustice and holds corporate and government wrongdoers accountable for their misconduct.
 He was also awarded the "Distinguished Award for Excellence" from the Illinois Bar Foundation, the "Medal of Merit" from the Illinois State Bar Association, the "Medal of Excellence" by the Loyola University of Chicago School of Law, the "Citizen of the Year" by the City Club of Chicago and the Civil Justice Foundation's "Special Commendation Award."

-Power Rogers has recovered over $4 billion dollars in verdicts and settlements.
-Power Rogers has achieved the #1 spot in the Chicago Lawyer Annual Settlement Survey again in 2018, meaning the firm obtained more dollars in recoveries than any other Chicago personal injury law firm in Illinois.
-In fact, Power Rogers has finished first in the settlement survey in ten of the last fifteen years and has held the first place spot for the past nine consecutive years, surpassing its next closest competitor by more than half a billion dollars in total recoveries since 2000.
+Power Rogers has recovered over $5 billion dollars in verdicts and settlements.
+Power Rogers has achieved the #1 spot in the Chicago Lawyer Annual Settlement Survey in ten of the last eleven years and again #1 in 2022, meaning the firm obtained more dollars in recoveries than any other Chicago personal injury law firm in Illinois.
+Surpassing its next closest competitor by more than half a billion dollars in total recoveries since 2000.

 - U.S. Senate Judiciary Committee, Chairman's Advisory Council, 1994